sparkflows/sparkflows-docs/docs/tutorials/processing-multiple-files/processing-multiple-files.rst

 processing-multiple-files
 =========================

-This workflow reads in multiple files available in specific directory, It then filter it to aggregate number of bedrooms with specific prices and then prints the results.
+This workflow reads in multiple files available in specific directory, It then filter it to aggregate number of bedrooms with specific prices and then print the results.

 Workflow
 -------